Responsible Automation and Applied Informatics

 • Cybersecurity and Socio-Technical Systems

-This summer school brings together students interested in automation, applied informatics, and intelligent systems, with specialists from academia and industry, within a series of hybrid lectures and workshops, optionally followed by individual projects.
+This summer school brings together students interested in automation, applied informatics, and intelligent systems, with specialists from academia, research and industry, within a series of hybrid lectures and workshops, optionally followed by individual projects.
 We wish to tackle the problems and the technical solutions that are also responsible from multiple points of view.

 General Program